What is Image Classification in Remote Sensing?

 - Wider range of frequencies

-But higher resolution images does not guarantee better land cover.
+But higher resolution images do not guarantee better land cover.
 The image classification techniques used are a very important factor for better accuracy.

 Selection of Image Classification Techniques

 You decide to choose all pixels with low NDVI in that image.
 But this could also misclassify other pixels in the image that aren’t water.
 For this reason, pixel-based classification like unsupervised and supervised classification gives a salt and pepper look.

 Humans naturally aggregate spatial information into groups.
 Multiresolution segmentation does this task by grouping homogenous pixels into objects.
 Water features are easily recognizable after multiresolution segmentation.
 This is how humans visualize spatial features.

 - When should you use pixel-based (unsupervised and supervised classification)?

 - When should you use object-based classification?

 As illustrated in this article, spatial resolution is an important factor when selecting image classification techniques.